 1) Change just one habit.
 It’s easy to think about making pain-free savings – finding cheaper ways to keep doing and buying the same things.
 But sometimes you’ll need to make painful savings and consider cutting things out.
 We’ve dispelled the myth that cutting down on smashed avo on toast will buy you a house.
 But you will notice a small change, whether it’s visiting the library instead of Amazon, or cancelling your gym membership.

 2) Set a goal and save with a buddy.
 Warren Buffett, one of the wealthiest and most financially sensible men of all time, gives the following advice: “Don’t save what is left after spending, spend what is left after saving.”
+A good rule of thumb is the 50-30-20 rule where you spend 50 per cent on your needs, 30 per cent on your wants and then you save 20 per cent.
 It can seem lonely bringing lunch to work when everyone else is out for sushi, so set some short term saving goals with a friend.

 3) Avoid fashion impulse buying.
 Not only do clothes contribute to landfill, they also cost money.
-Op shops are bulging with hardly-worn clothes.
-If you’re going to buy something new, avoid dry-clean only.
+Op shops, Facebook Marketplace and Gumtree are bulging with hardly-worn clothes.
+If you’re going to buy something new, avoid dry-clean only and follow the care instructions to ensure the clothes last longer.

 5) Save on electricity and water.
 Read our energy saving tips and, really, consider switching if you can.
 This applies to most products and services that you use.
 Always look for a cheaper alternative.